lens-biophotonics/mic/docs/source/tutorial.rst

         tiff.imwrite('v.tif', v)
         tiff.imwrite('z.tif', z)

+    The CIDRE illumination-correction tool requires input images of consistent shape for each color corresponding to a specific objective.
+    For instance, when attempting to estimate the flat- and dark-field models of the LaVision 12X objective in Lab 31A, all images must have a size of 2048×2048 pixels.
+    Naturally, this will dictate how the final illumination models are shaped.
+    However, since MiC appropriately resizes them upon correction, they can be used to process z-stacks of different sizes.
+    For instance, 1024×1024 images taken with the same LaVision objective (using pixel binning) can be corrected with the same 2048×2048 pixel flat-field.

-    Sample flat-field models identified for two different objectives at two separate emission wavelengths are shown below.
+    Sample flat-field models, identified for three different objectives at separate emission wavelengths are shown below, along with an example of illumination correction applied to a TPFM image stack acquired using a Zeiss 25X objective (adapted from `Sorelli et al., 2023 <https://www.nature.com/articles/s41598-023-30953-w>`_).

     .. image:: _static/ff_ex.png
-        :width: 600
+        :width: 800
         :align: center

 #. **Illumination correction with identified flat- and dark-field models: usage examples**

-    * Apply a *dynamic-range-adjusted* correction to multiple RGB image stacks, using the illumination models obtained for the TPFM setup in lab 43 when using a Zeiss 25X objective with the listed emission wavelengths (do not correct the blue channel):
+    * Apply a *dynamic-range-adjusted* correction to multiple RGB image stacks, using the illumination models obtained for the TPFM setup in Lab 43 when using a Zeiss 25X objective with the listed emission wavelengths (do not correct the blue channel):

         .. code-block:: console

-            /path/to/local/dir$ mic /path/to/stacks_dir --field /path/to/illumination/models --objective tpfm_zeiss25x --wavelength 618 482 -1 --mode 1
+            (.mic_venv) /path/to/local/dir$ mic /path/to/stacks_dir --field /path/to/illumination/models --objective tpfm_zeiss25x --wavelength 618 482 -1 --mode 1

     * Apply a *zero-light-preserved* correction to a single grayscale image stack acquired using the TPFM setup with a Nikon 10X objective:

         .. code-block:: console

-            /path/to/local/dir$ mic /path/to/stack.tif --field /path/to/illumination/models --objective tpfm_nikon10x --wavelength 488 --mode 0
+            (.mic_venv) /path/to/local/dir$ mic /path/to/stack.tif --field /path/to/illumination/models --objective tpfm_nikon10x --wavelength 488 --mode 0

     * *NOTE*: the tool's help documentation outlines the mandatory structure required for the folder including the flat- and dark-field models identified for particular objectives at different wavelengths; this can be accessed by running:

         .. code-block:: console

-            /path/to/local/dir$ mic --help
+            (.mic_venv) /path/to/local/dir$ mic --help